 Any particular strain of Cannabis may contain up to 200 different terpenes and 113 known variants of Cannabinoids.
-These medicinal molecules have been found to deliver expansive efficacy for a range of ailments including diseases involving chronic pain, a variety of psychological conditions including anxiety, depression, certain types of psychosis and systemic inflammation (a root factor in many diseases including arthritis, Cancer, Fibromyalgia and Chron’s Disease).
+These salubrious molecules are currently involved in numerous clinical trials around the world in order to investige their efficacy in treating a range of physiological and psychological issues such as chronic pain and systemic inflammation (a root factor in many diseases).

 The Cannabinoids contained within these plants and its derivative products (extractions, concentrates, etc.) are divided into two categories, major and minor.
 The two most prominent and renowned are Tetrahydropcannabinol (THC) and Cannabidiol (CBD).
 Other major Cannabinoids include Cannabigerol (CBG), Cannabichromene (CBC) and Cannabidivarin (CBDV).